Have Spacs, Wall Street’s hottest craze of the past year, had their day?

 “I wanted to make sure I felt good about this partnership,” Gores told the Wall Street Journal, which reported on the Caribbean courtship, after months of Zoom calls, in a profile this week of the Israeli-American private equity supremo.

-The deal, announced in late February, will see Ardagh merge its fast-growing metal packaging business with a so-called blank cheque company, called Gores Holdings V, that Gores floated in New York Stock Exchange (NYSE) last year, after raising $525 million with the aim of buying a business.
+The deal, announced in late February, will see Ardagh merge its fast-growing metal packaging business with a so-called blank-cheque company, called Gores Holdings V, that Gores floated in the New York Stock Exchange (NYSE) last year, after raising $525 million with the aim of buying a business.

 Ardagh, in which Coulson owns an indirect 33 per cent stake, will retain an 80 per cent stake in the resulting company, to be called Ardagh Metal Packaging (AMP), and receive up to $3.4 billion in cash as part of the transaction, due to conclude by the end of June.

-The whole transaction is a quick way of securing a separate stock market listing for the beverage cans unit and capture a valuation premium that metal packaging businesses are attracting on the market over glass.
-Existing Ardagh shareholder will be offered a chance to convert their shares into AMP stock.
+The whole transaction is a quick way of securing a separate stock market listing for the beverage cans unit and capturing a valuation premium that metal packaging businesses are attracting on the market over glass.
+Existing Ardagh shareholders will be offered a chance to convert their shares into AMP stock.

 Spacs have been around for decades and known variously as “cash shells”, “blind pools” and “blank-cheque companies”.
 Their past has been chequered at times, having been associated with some high-profile penny-stock frauds in the US in the late 1980s.

 The basic model hasn’t changed.
 It still involves investors advancing cash to “sponsors” of a company, which has no operations, to buy a business.
-Only this time, it’s become more of a mainstream proposition, with Goldman Sachs underwriting its first Spac IPO in 2016, while the New York Stock Exchange loosed its listing rules the following year to pave the way for the first blank-cheque company on its bourse.
+Only this time it has become more of a mainstream proposition, with Goldman Sachs underwriting its first Spac IPO in 2016, while the New York Stock Exchange loosened its listing rules the following year to pave the way for the first blank-cheque company on its bourse.

 The initial share price is usually set at $10 each.
 Spacs generally have two years to do a deal or face liquidation.